 - In adhering to the fiduciary standard, our commitment, first and foremost, is to serve your best interests and goals and place them ahead of our own.

 - In serving you, we may seek to access the vast capabilities of Bank of America, including calling upon our colleagues and affiliates to assist us.
 When we do so, we provide disclosure of related conflicts of interest so that you understand and agree that our actions serve your interests.

 THE TRUST FIDUCIARY STANDARD

-Focusing on our obligations.
-Because we are a national bank, government regulators examine our fiduciary activities regularly to assess compliance with our responsibilities.
+- As a national bank, government regulators examine our fiduciary activities regularly to assess compliance with our responsibilities.